cmlugoce/parks-book/README.md

 # Code of Conduct

-Everyone interacting in the parkks-book project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cmlugoce/wanderer/blob/master/wanderer/CODE_OF_CONDUCT.md).
+Everyone interacting in the parks-book project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cmlugoce/wanderer/blob/master/wanderer/CODE_OF_CONDUCT.md).